 The Receiver is proceeding with this litigation.
 Scheduling conferences required by Rule 16 of the Federal Rules of Civil Procedure have been held for all of the January 2010 Cases.
 At these conferences, the Court ordered the parties to mediate all cases before proceeding with litigation except those brought to recover charitable contributions discussed in Section E.4 below.
 The Court stayed all formal discovery and set deadlines for responses to the complaints for after the mediations had been conducted.
-All January 2010 Cases which remain pending have been mediated as of April 2011.
-As of July 20, 2011, the Receiver has mediated 70 cases, and as a result of these mediations 26 cases have been fully resolved.
+All January 2010 Cases which remain pending were mediated as of April 2011.
+The Receiver mediated 70 of these cases, and as a result of those mediations, 26 cases were fully resolved.